NHM-London-Bioinformatics/pipelines-sop/metabarcoding.md

 ```
 --skip_diversity_indices --skip_barplot --skip_alpha_rarefaction --skip_ancom
 ```
-The only only post processing done is taxonomic collapsing; however, if you don't want this, you could replace the above line with the following:
+The only post processing done is taxonomic collapsing; however, if you don't want this, you could replace the above line with the following:
 ```
 --skip_diversity_indices --skip_qiime --skip_ancom
 ```